Removing Manual Entry & Streamlining Proposal Routing with Cayuse SP

 Proposals had to be walked around campus, returned, and logged in at the front desk.

-In September 2012, Rice selected Cayuse SP, a proposal life cycle management solution from Cayuse, for its ease of use and quick implementation.
-Rice soon began converting its legacy data and by April 2013, the Cayuse SP system was fully implemented.
+Rice selected Cayuse SP, a proposal life cycle management solution from Cayuse, for its ease of use and quick implementation.
+Rice soon began converting its legacy data and soon the Cayuse SP system was fully implemented.

 When Cayuse SP was first rolled out campus-wide, the OSR encouraged users to learn how to use the system through resources such as a dedicated training website with videos and screenshots, and a dedicated full-time trainer.
 Because Cayuse SP is so intuitive and user-friendly, many PIs only needed to watch the training videos to learn the system.
 Without an enforced mandate, Cayuse SP quickly became the system of choice.
 OSR tracked the amount of proposals that came in on paper for manual input into the system versus electronic proposals created, and found that within five months of rollout, 100% of Rice’s users were employing the new system.